Yuto-Yamamoto01/EUREL/readme.md

 ----------------------------------------------------------

 > The NDWI is used in [`using-sentinel-satellite-images.ipynb`](satellite_images/using-sentinel-satellite-images.ipynb) to monitor changes related to water content in water bodies.
-As water bodies strongly absorb light in visible to infrared electromagnetic spectrum, NDWI uses green and near infrared bands to highlight water bodies.
-It is sensitive to built-up land and can result in over-estimation of water bodies.
+As water bodies strongly absorb light in the visible to the infrared electromagnetic spectrum, NDWI uses green and near-infrared bands to highlight water bodies.
+It is sensitive to built-up land and can result in over-estimating water bodies.
 >
 > $$NDWI = \frac{green-nir}{green+nir}$$
 >
-> Values description: Index values greater than 0.5 usually correspond to water bodies.
-Vegetation usually corresponds to much smaller values and built-up areas to values between zero and 0.2.
+> Values Description: Index values greater than 0.5 usually correspond to water bodies.
+Vegetation usually corresponds to much smaller values and built-up areas between zero and 0.2.
 >
 > more: https://custom-scripts.sentinel-hub.com/custom-scripts/hls/ndwi/